 Food markets are the perfect way to shop outdoors which offers safer shopping.
-You are also being kinder to the world by cutting down on air miles and the amount of plastic-wrapped supermarket produce we consume, plus they are a great way restore the sense of community spirit that’s all too often lost in our busy lives.
-We’ve put together a guide to our favourite local markets in south west London and Surrey, where you can find high quality groceries and exciting street food and added their new social distancing measures too.
+You are also being kinder to the world by cutting down on air miles and the amount of plastic-wrapped supermarket produce we consume.
+Plus they are a great way restore the sense of community spirit that’s all too often lost in our busy lives.
+We’ve put together a guide to our favourite local markets in south west London and Surrey, where you can find high quality groceries, exciting street food and added their new social distancing measures too.

 Love Wimbledon’s Monthly Market

 This market showcases the best of Wimbledon’s fabulous food scene.
 Your senses will be transported all over the world with the wide array of global street foods on offer, as well as baked goods and sweet treats, and gorgeous handmade crafts.
 This is one of our favourite local markets now open.
 It has grown since its humble beginnings in 2013, and provides a valuable opportunity for local producers to display their newest edible creations.
 Come down to the Piazza to catch up with members of the community and support our independent businesses in the heart of Wimbledon.

 Every first weekend of the month; 11.30am-5pm; The Piazza, Re-opened 6th June with fewer stalls to allow for safer social distancing.

 Richmond’s Duck Pond Foodies Market